sachinchoolur/lightGallery/site-astro/src/content/docs/headless.md

-Framework-free core logic for lightGallery 3.x: the gallery state machine, settings resolution, slide windowing/preload math, gesture verdicts, zoom/thumbnail/rotate math and video URL builders — everything a renderer needs, with **no DOM and no framework** (the tsconfig excludes the DOM lib, so `window`/`document` do not even typecheck here).
+Framework-free core logic for lightGallery 3.x: the gallery state machine, settings resolution, slide windowing/preload math, gesture verdicts, zoom/thumbnail/rotate math and video URL builders, everything a renderer needs, with **no DOM and no framework** (the tsconfig excludes the DOM lib, so `window`/`document` do not even typecheck here).

 Shared by [`@lightgallery/react`](/docs/react/),
 [`@lightgallery/vue`](/docs/vue/) and
-[`@lightgallery/angular`](/docs/angular/) — build your own binding on the same package.
+[`@lightgallery/angular`](/docs/angular/), build your own binding on the same package.

 ```ts